MicrosoftDocs/azure-reference-other/studio-module-reference/split-data-using-split-rows.md

     With stratified sampling, the data is divided such that each output dataset gets roughly the same percentage of each target value.
 For example, you might want to ensure that your training and testing sets are roughly balanced with regard to the outcome, or with regard ot some other column such as gender.

-4. Run the experiment, or right-click the module and select **Run selected**.
+7. Run the experiment, or right-click the module and select **Run selected**.

 ##  <a name="bkmk_SplitRowsExamples"></a> Examples

- The following examples demonstrate how to perform simple splits using **Split Rows** mode:
+The following examples demonstrate how to perform simple splits using **Split Rows** mode.

--   To split a dataset into two equal parts, just add the [Split Data](split-data.md) module after the dataset without no other changes.
+### Split into two equal parts

+Add the [Split Data](split-data.md) module after the dataset without no other changes.
 By default, the module splits the dataset in two equal parts.
 For data with an odd number of rows, the second output gets the remainder.

+### Split into thirds

--   Assume that you want to split a dataset into two parts, with a third of the data used for training and the remainder for testing or additional splits.
+Assume that you want to split a dataset into two parts, with a third of the data used for training and the remainder for testing or additional splits.

 To do this, add a [Split Data](split-data.md) module, and set the **Fraction of rows in the first output** to 0.33.
 The second output contains the remaining two-thirds.

+To divide the second output into equal parts, add another instance of the **Split Data** module, and this time use the default for a 50-50 split.

 ##  <a name="Notes"></a> Technical notes